-- Reliability was achieved by the developers testing methods. showing high reliability of .93

-- IUR 0.93.

-- As above
+- No concerns about reliability of measure.

-- No concerns
+- No concerns noted.

-- See prior discussion (3695) regarding: specs and risk adjustment.
+- IUR 0.9409

+- IUR is very high.
+Unclear if all differences reflect actions taken by the practice.

-- Yes, Insufficient due to unmeasured confounders and patient preference.
+- Insufficient due to unmeasured confounders and patient preference.

 - Yes.
-While the overall IUR across all facilities is good at 0.93, stratification of reliability scores by provider size was not detailed.
+While the overall IUR across all facilities is good at 0.94, stratification of reliability scores by provider size was not detailed.
 Because of this, it's impossible to determine how widely reliability varies across the spectrum of provider/group sizes.
 As has often been the case with other CMS measures, reliability for small providers might be substantially lower than the overall IUR, effectively rendering the metric meaningless for use in performance measurement in this group.
 Request CMS provide data demonstrating reliability for all providers by detailing IURs by provider/group size.

-- IUR of 93% so readily meets reliability testing standards
+- None at all with extremely high IUR results

 - No concerns

-- Yes.

 - No

+- As above

-- No
+- No concerns

-- There is a possibility that provider groups could not report accurately making reliability an issue.

 - Appropriate

-- Yes

-- No concerns.
+- None

+- Question on type of measure?
+Is it truly an outcome measure?

 - No significant concern in reliability of the measure.

 - No